 Director – Niels Arden Oplev, Screenplay – Ben Ripley, Based on the 1990 Film Written by Peter Filardi, Producers – Michael Douglas, Laurence Mark & Peter Safran, Photography – Eric Kress, Music – Nathan Barr, Visual Effects – Spin VFX (Supervisor – Wes Sewell), Special Effects Supervisor – Kaz Kobielski, Makeup Effects – Steve Newburn, Production Design – Miels Sejer.
-Production Company – Laurence Marks/Furthur Films/Safran Company
+Production Company – Laurence Marks/Furthur Films/Safran Company.

 Ellen Page (Courtney Holmes), James Norton (Jamie), Diego Luna (Ray), Kiersey Clemons (Sophia Minney), Nina Dobrev (Marlo), Kiefer Sutherland (Dr Barry Wolfson), Madison Brydges (Tessa Holmes), Jenny Raven (Irina Wong), Anna Arden (Alicia)

 Courtney Holmes, a med student at Trinity Immanuel Medical Center, persuades several of her fellow students to aid her in an experiment.
 She wants to stop her heart for nearly a minute so that she can record what the brain experiences as it starts to die.
 She undergoes the experiment and is successfully revived.
-Afterwards, she finds herself reinvigorated, possessing skills and remembering details she has long forgotten.
-The others queue up to try the experiment next and report similar results upon their return.
-However, Courtney then discovers that each of them has brought something with them and they are now being haunted by guilts from their past.
+Afterwards, she finds herself reinvigorated, possessing skills and remembering things she had long forgotten.
+The others queue up to try the experiment and report similar results upon their return.
+However, Courtney then discovers that each of them has brought something back with them and they are now being haunted by guilts from their past.

 Flatliners (1990) was one among a spate of afterlife films that came out in 1990, a year also dominated by films like Ghost (1990) and Jacob’s Ladder (1990).
 The critical consensus on Flatliners was fairly middling overall.
 However, aided by the presence of hot young stars of the day such as Julia Roberts and Kiefer Sutherland, it earned a then by no means modest $61 million.

 Flatliners 2017 emerges as yet another remake that we never asked for to a film that I doubt that many people regard as a classic work.
 Audiences thought the same and failed to turn out in droves with the film earning a mere $16 million total in domestic theatrical release (about half of what it cost to produce).
-The remake comes from Danish director Niels Arden Oplev who made a big international splash a few years earlier with the original version of The Girl with the Dragon Tattoo (2009).
-The script is from Ben Ripley who wrote Source Code (2011) and a couple of Species sequels.
+A similar fate befell the remake of Jacob’s Ladder (2019) a couple of years later.

-The truth is that the Flatliners remakers seemed only to be bandying vague buzzwords to disguise the lack of any originality that has gone into their version.
+The truth is that the Flatliners remakers seemed only to be bandying around such vague buzzwords to disguise the lack of any originality that has gone into their version.
 It is essentially the same plot.
 We get some very minor changes – the experiment is now about measuring the brain patterns at the time of death and involves an MRI machine; the biggest change involves the death of a central character in mid-film.
 However, what we essentially have is exactly the same script as the 1990 film with nothing significantly new added to the mix.

 Despite all of this, Flatliners 2017 still manages to be uninteresting and dull.
 Niels Arden Oplev displays almost no interest in the afterlife scenes.
-There are one or two out of body scenes but almost everything here is mundanely centred around the individual’s past and their guilt issues.
+There are one or two out of body scenes but almost everything here is mundanely takes place in the real world and is centred around the individual’s past and their guilt issues.
 There are no amazing journeys into the afterlife – the nearest we get is a scene of Ellen Page on a bridge all lit up in fairy lights.
 Oplev places more focus on the haunting scenes but does so in such a workmanlike way that he fails to deliver a single scene that makes you tense up.